Special Education Programs

 Destinations Career Academy of Wisconsin (Destinations) follows federal and state guidelines in regard to providing a free and appropriate public education (FAPE) to students eligible for special education services under the supervision of the school’s Special Education Department.
 The state special education manual serves as a basis for policies and procedures for the Special Education Department.

-The Destinations Special Education Department is led by the Special Education Manager and supported by the K12 Regional and National Special Programs Managers.
+Destinations Special Education Department is led by the Special Education Manager and supported by the Stride K12 Regional and National Special Programs Managers.

-Destinations takes and necessary by the child’s IEP team, to provide nonacademic and extracurricular services and activities in the manner necessary to afford children with disabilities an equal opportunity for participation in those services and activities as provided to students without disabilities.
+Destinations takes any steps deemed necessary by the child’s IEP team to provide nonacademic and extracurricular services and activities in the manner necessary to afford children with disabilities an equal opportunity for participation in those services and activities as provided to students without disabilities.
 Nonacademic and extracurricular services and activities include counseling services, athletics, transportation, health services, recreational activities, special interest groups or clubs sponsored by the school district, referrals to agencies that provide assistance to individuals with disabilities and employment of students, including both employment by the school district and assistance in making outside employment available.